 See how much you can save!

 - Natural disasters and bad weather: Insurance companies charge more for homes located in disaster prone areas.
 In Minneapolis, residents can expect to see tornadoes, floods, and even blizzards.
-In fact, Minneapolis is the second snowiest city in the country.
+In fact, Minneapolis is the second snowiest city in the country, according to Forbes.
 Snow and freezing temperatures can cause roof damage, leaks, frozen pipes, and more.
 And those tornadoes?
 Estimates show that in 2011 alone, Minneapolis experienced $80 million of tornado damage.
 Home insurance companies consider these risks when pricing a policy.
 Minneapolis homeowners should be aware of this.

 It’s not just disasters.
 Minneapolis is located in Minnesota, a state that has earned the dubious honor of having the worst weather in the country.
 That weather is sure to wear down even the nicest homes